apache/mesos/docs/persistent-volume.md

       }
     }

-If this request succeeds, the persistent volume will be destroyed, and all the files and directories associated with the volume will be deleted.
+If this request succeeds, the persistent volume will be destroyed, and all files and directories associated with the volume will be deleted.
 However, the disk resources will still be reserved.
 As such, a subsequent resource offer will contain the following reserved disk resources: